 Lead in baby food

 According to WHO, CDC, AMA, EPA, and AAP, no lead blood level is safe for a baby or a child.
-According to the Center for Disease Control and Prevention (CDC), lead kills developing brain cells resulting in irreversible brain damage.
+According to the Centers for Disease Control and Prevention (CDC), lead kills developing brain cells, resulting in irreversible brain damage.
 Unfortunately, nearly all foods purchased at the store or grown at home contain lead.
 Of all the foods tested in the Congress sub-committee study, Earth’s Best had the highest lead levels, as high as 352 ppb.

-Lead occurs naturally in the ground and is taken up by plants making its way to the food chain.
+Lead occurs naturally in the ground and is taken up by plants, making its way to the food chain.
 It is also commonly used to manufacture lead batteries, and the mining, processing, and use, increases its levels in the immediate environment.
-Studies have shown that lead has a half-life of 30 years, making it more likely to accumulate in the body tissues leading to health complications and cancer.
+Studies have shown that lead has a half-life of 30 years, making it more likely to accumulate in the body tissues, leading to health complications and cancer.
 Lead is easily absorbed in the body and stored in the bones.
 During pregnancy, lead stored in the bones is released alongside other essential elements and taken up by the fetus.

 A 2022 Healthy Babies Bright Future study indicated that 80% of baby food puree from stores and homemade contained lead.
 Exposure to lead has more severe health effects on a baby than on adults.
 It can cause brain and nervous system damage, slow growth and development, learning and behavioral problems, and hearing and speech difficulties.